ardnew/gosh/cmd/goshfun/README.md

  # cmd/goshfun
  ### Generate command-line interface for Go library functions

 The intent of `goshfun` is to automatically generate a command-line interface to much of the Go standard library.
-This means functions like `strings.Join`, `path/filepath.Split`, `math.Min`/`math.Max`, and a vast number of other really useful utilities, some of which not directly available in most modern shells, can be used directly from the command-line, using shell syntax, without having to write and compile any Go code whatsoever.
+This means functions like `strings.Join`, `path/filepath.Split`, `math.Min`/`math.Max`, `regexp.QuoteMeta`, and a vast number of other really useful utilities, some of which not directly available in most modern shells, can be used directly from the command-line, using shell syntax, without having to write and compile any Go code whatsoever.

 ## Quickstart

-Running `goshfun` without any arguments will generate shell interfaces for the default packages `strings`, `math`, `math/bits`, and `path/filepath`.
+Running `goshfun` without any arguments will generate shell interfaces for the default packages `strings`, `math`, `math/bits`, `path/filepath`, and `regexp`.

 1. Install package: `$ go get -v github.com/ardnew/gosh/cmd/goshfun`